bartaxyz/GitPT/README.md

 gitpt model anthropic/claude-3-haiku
 ```

-The tool will:
-1. Keep your existing API key
-2. Update your configuration with the new model
-3. Use the new model for future commit message generations

 ### Commit Options

 You can use any standard git commit options with the `gitpt commit` command: